cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | thrift
 | Definition: The quality of using money and other resources carefully and not wastefully.
 | Usage: The value of thrift and self-reliance.
 |
-| reproach
-| Definition: address (someone) in such a way as to express disapproval or disappointment.
-| Usage: Critics of the administration reproached the president for his failure to tackle the deficiency.
-| Definition: (reproach someone with) accuse someone of.
-| Usage: His wife reproached hime with cowardice.
-|
 | hem
 | Definition: The edge of a piece of clothing that has been turned under and sewn.